danger89/gitlab-deployer/README.md

-## **IMPORTANT**: This project is replaced by its Go implementation: [https://gitlab.melroy.org/melroy/gitlab-artifact-deployer-go](https://gitlab.melroy.org/melroy/gitlab-artifact-deployer-go)
+## **IMPORTANT**: This project is replaced by its Go implementation, on GitHub: [melroy89/gitlab-deployer-go](https://github.com/melroy89/gitlab-deployer-go) And on: [GitLab](https://gitlab.melroy.org/melroy/gitlab-artifact-deployer-go)

 This project will not be updated anymore, please see the gitlab-artifact-deployer-go project instead.
 Which is a rewrite in Golang.